quasilyte/go-ruleguard/README.md

 * [Quickfix](docs/gorules.md#suggestions-quickfix-support) actions support.
 * Powerful match filtering features, like expression [type pattern matching](docs/gorules.md#type-pattern-matching).

+`ruleguard` comes with [rules.go](rules.go) file that can be used as a foundation to write your own rules file.

 ## Quick start

 To install `ruleguard` binary under your `$(go env GOPATH)/bin`: